d6y/wootjs/docs/script.md

 As we go through this, I hope to share two ideas with you.

-The first is that scala.js is something you can gradually add to a project.
+The first is that Scala.js is something you can gradually add to a project.

 I hope you've seen some of the superb demos of Scala.js where complete games are built, and it's all in Scala and it runs in the browser.
 If you've not, search for them because they are a hugely impressive.

 The focus here, though, is not to do that.
-It's not often realistic to re-write everything, or you're not always starting from nothing.
+I want to gradually add Scala.js

-And this is important if you have a mixed team, where you've already have some great JavaScript developers and existing JavaScript assets.
+This is important if you have a mixed team, where you've already have some great JavaScript developers and existing JavaScript assets.
 You don't want to throw any of that away.
 (You may want to throw it away, but I'm staying you don't have to).

+Also: It's not often realistic to re-write everything, or you're not always starting from nothing.

 The other idea is that Scala.js is pretty much ideal for the kinds of interactive, real-time, algorithms you might be working with.
 That will make more sense when I describe the collaborative editing app.
 And you'll see then while I'm so keen on Scala.js.